Subaru-PFS/ets_fiberalloc/README.md

 For each exposure, the code
-- determines which targets are observed with which fibers (this depends on the concrete assigner selected by the user) This is repeated nptg*nptg*nposang times with the telescope shifted by small amounts in x and y directions, and rotating the PFS by small amounts, and the attempt with the most assigned fibers is chosen.
+- determines which targets are observed with which fibers (this depends on the concrete assigner selected by the user) This is repeated nptg x nptg x nposang times with the telescope shifted by small amounts in x and y directions, and rotating the PFS by small amounts, and the attempt with the most assigned fibers is chosen.
   The exposure time is the minimum remaining observation time of all assigned